The-AI-Alliance/microsite-template/README-instructions.md

     1. On the left-hand side, click the link for _Advanced Security_.
 Enable all the alerts and security updates.
 For the _Dependabot version updates_, the configuration should already be correct (as defined in the included `.github/dependabot.yml` file), but you can change it by clicking the _Configure_ button.
 1. Add the website description and URL in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/.github/tree/main/profile) files and the Alliance GitHub [website](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/).
 (See [Need Help?](#anchor-need-help) below...)
 1. Add Python source files to `src` and test files `src/test`.
 Edit the `Makefile` as appropriate for your build processes, e.g., the use of `uv` and other tools.
 (Search the `Makefile` for `TODO` comments.)
-1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.
+1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSES/LICENSE.*` files that don't apply to your project.
 1. Final steps: If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the publication branch and push both branches upstream, e.g., `git push --all` (when using the CLI in a terminal).

 You should now have a published website!